gjonhajdari/react-quiz/README.md

 # React Quizz Web App

 Fun little React Quizz that tests your knowledge with 15 questions about React concepts.
-Built to highlight the usage of the `useReduce` React hook.
+Built to highlight the usage of the `useReducer` React hook.

 Project based on [The Ultimate React Course 2023](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.